ecohealthalliance/ai4e-data-labeling/visualize_article_data.md

 articles which have a fieldwork component over those that don’t.
-The terms used are: field work, fieldwork, field study, field site, field area, study site, study location, study area, research site, research location, research area, sampling site, sampling location, sampling area.
+The terms used are: field work, fieldwork, field study, field site, field area, study site, study location, study area, research site, research location, sampling site, sampling location, sampling area.

-Matching articles are a smallish subset of the total, 4.952%.
+Matching articles are a smallish subset of the total, 4.442%.

 ``` r
 ktable(articles$any_matches)